Thirty credits (points) are required for the degree, including six mandatory courses (3 points each) and 12 points of approved elective courses.

 Waivers of Mandatory Courses

 In exceptional cases, a student may be released from the requirement to take a particular mandatory course.
-The student should first get permission from one of the instructors in the mandatory course and then by the director of the program.
+The student should first get permission from one of the instructors in the mandatory course and then from the director of the program.
 The student has to take a substitute three credit course, to be approved by the director.

 - Math G8210 Practitioners’ Seminar: No waivers